1

 What is an NPD job?

-An NPD (New Product Development) job involves designing, developing, and launching new products or services.
-It requires skills in project management, market research, and collaboration with cross-functional teams to bring innovative ideas to market efficiently.
+An NPD (New Product Development) job involves managing the process of designing, developing, and launching new products.
+It requires skills in project management, market research, and collaboration with cross-functional teams to bring innovative products to market efficiently.

 What are some common challenges faced by professionals working in New Product Development (NPD) teams?